joshuaquek/sonar-toolbox/README.md

 Please also note that in SonarQube, by default, the SonarQube UI Dashboard shows all of the Unresolved Issues.
 To see all of the Issues, one has to use the Filter bar on the left side under the "Resolution" filter and uncheck "Unresolved" to include all of the Issues.

+> _Known limitation: 10000 records maximum can be fetched.
+> If you wish to fetch more than 10000 records, refer to [Generate Findings CSV](#generate-csv-for-all-findings)_

 ### Generate CSV for all Security Hotspots

 Generate a CSV file with all of the information related to the **Hotspots** in your SonarQube instance:
 ```bash
 npm run hotspots
 ```

+> _Known limitation: 10000 records maximum can be fetched.
+> If you wish to fetch more than 10000 records, refer to [Generate Findings CSV](#generate-csv-for-all-findings)_

 ## License
 MIT